 5. Find an Accountability Prayer Partner

 Do you have a Christian friend who can help you stay accountable?
-Can you commit to check in daily by phone or text to remind and encourage each other to pray?
+Can you commit to checking in daily by phone or text to remind and encourage each other to pray?
 You can also share prayer requests with this person or pray with them..

 6. Use a Prayer Journal and/or Tracker

-Sometimes just the act of writing things down will help you to remember who and what to pray for and remind you to do it.
+Sometimes just writing things down will help you remember who and what to pray for and remind you to do it.
 I use a prayer journal and, when asked for prayer, write it in my journal.
 When I do my morning devotions, I refer to my prayer journal and pray over each need.
 I also use it to jot down any specific prayer requests that come to mind.
 I always pray for my husband, my kids and my grandkids but here I can write down any other prayer requests that come to mind.